PythonIcsMatlab/Lumerical_Script_Example/README.md

 # Lumerical Script Example
-   An example for creating a lumerical FDTD simulation with Lumerical script.
+   An example for creating a lumerical FDTD simulation with Lumerical scripting language.
 The structure in this example is a micro-ring.

 ## How to convert .lsf to .fsp